 In a time when smartphones have become increasingly similar, Huawei has found a way to make the P30 Pro stand out: it gave it superpowers.
-The new flagship’s ability to see in the dark is uncanny; its optical zoom is unparalleled; its stamina is otherworldly.
+The new flagship’s ability to see in the dark is uncanny; its optical zoom is amazing; its stamina is out of this world.

-Hyperbole aside, the Huawei P30 Pro does feel in many ways like the superhero of the smartphone world, but all superheroes have their weaknesses.
+The Huawei P30 Pro does feel in many ways like the superhero of the smartphone world, but all superheroes have their weaknesses.
 Is the price tag the P30 Pro’s kryptonite?
 And are its camera capabilities as good as the hype would have you believe?
 Should the uncertainty around updates stop you from buying one?

 This is Android Authority’s Huawei P30 Pro review.

 Huawei P30 Pro review: The big picture

 The P30 Pro is Huawei’s photography-focused flagship, competing against the spring batch of Android flagships — chiefly, Samsung’s Galaxy S10 Plus.
 Huawei has positioned the P series as the premier camera phones on the market, but make no mistake — the P30 Pro is no niche device targeted only at enthusiast photographers.

 Everything about the P30 Pro is designed to appeal to mainstream users, from the eye-catching colorways, to the impressive battery life, and top-tier specs.